Azure/azure-functions-signalrservice-extension/README.md

 ### Supported scenarios

 - Allow clients to serverlessly connect to a SignalR Service hub without requiring an ASP.NET Core backend
-- Use Azure Functions (any language supported by V2) to broadcast messages to all clients connected to a SignalR Service hub
+- Use Azure Functions (any language supported by V2) to broadcast messages to all clients connected to a SignalR Service hub.
+- Use Azure Functions (any language supported by V2) to send messages to a single user, or all the users in a group.
+- Use Azure Functions (any language supported by V2) to manage group users like add/remove a single user in a group.
 - Example scenarios include: broadcast messages to a SignalR Service hub on HTTP requests and events from Cosmos DB change feed, Event Hub, Event Grid, etc

 ### Bindings